praesongprasit/EventSiteTest/src/talks/nztechrally2025/from-developer-to-architect.md

 <p>In this talk, I’ll break down the critical differences between the roles, highlight the key skills you need to develop, and address the common pitfalls many face during the transition.
 Whether you're actively making this move or just exploring the path, you'll walk away with actionable steps to accelerate your growth and establish yourself as a successful solution architect.</p>
 "
 featuredImage: /assets/images/talks/2025/from-developer-to-architect.jpg
-featuredImageAlt: "Ben's picture with text: NZ Tech Rally.
+featuredImageAlt: "Ben's picture with text: EVENT_NAME.
 From Developer to Architect.
 A talk by Ben Yu, Enterprise Architect @ Lotto New Zealand"
 featuredImageType: image/jpg
 featuredImageWidth: 1280
 featuredImageHeight: 720